awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.04.md

                /*-----------------------------------------------------------------------
-                *  4.2a:  Call Table.Scan to return the movies released in the 1950's,
+                *  4.2a:  Call Table.Scan to return the movies released in the 1950s,
-                *         displaying title, year, lead actor and lead director.
+                *         displaying title, year, lead actor, and lead director.
                 *-----------------------------------------------------------------------*/
                ScanFilter filter = new ScanFilter();
                filter.AddCondition("year", ScanOperator.Between, new DynamoDBEntry[] { 1950, 1959 });